What are the essential parts of a multichannel marketing plan template?

 It can also act as a longer-term customer engagement plan, focusing on one market or audience.

-For larger organizations, formulating multichannel marketing plans is typically challenging, owing to obstacles when attempting to:
+For larger organizations, implementing an omnichannel approach to marketing planning can be challenging, owing to obstacles when attempting to:

 - Centralize goals

 - Co-ordinate messaging across departments, brands and business units

 - Measure frequency and reach of activities

 How does a multichannel marketing plan relate to other plans?

 A multichannel marketing plan is a marketing communications plan, rather than a broader marketing plan.
 Key outputs include:

 - Marketing objectives

 Integration with other organizational plans is critical to connect them all into one, strategic, multi-channel approach to inbound marketing.
 Integrated with a multichannel marketing plan may be a marketing plan, a digital marketing plan, and a campaign plan, for example.
 They inform the multichannel marketing plan and vice-versa.